Key Takeaways

 Signs of Tick Infestations:

-- Ticks attached to pets, livestock, or humans after outdoor activities.
+- Ticks attach to pets, livestock, or humans after outdoor activities.

 - Presence of ticks in grassy or wooded areas.